TNRC Blog Illegal wildlife markets, zoonotic disease transfer and corruption

 Illegal wildlife markets, zoonotic disease transfer and corruption—Connections and what the global community must do about it

 In the midst of the COVID-19 pandemic, there is greater international willingness to address illegal wildlife markets, especially those involving live animals.
 But to respond to this and future pandemics effectively, systems thinking, and a greater understanding of drivers and inter-sectoral approaches will be vital.
 This post captures insights on the connections between illegal wildlife markets, zoonotic disease transfer and corruption contributed by experts in the fields of wildlife ecology, public health, environment, development, transnational crime and wildlife trade at a TNRC virtual panel on 23 June 2020.
 Experts presented learning and approaches that global practitioners should consider to protect natural resources, public health and support good governance.
-The panel was attended virtually by over two-hundred practitioners based in thirty-three countries.
+The panel was attended virtually by practitioners based in more than thirty countries.
 A recording is above, and a PDF of the slides from the event can be downloaded here.

 - Corruption is one of many drivers that facilitate environmental degradation, illicit and illegal activities that contribute to zoonotic disease transmission.

 - Humans make this transmission possible when they bring animals in close proximity in markets.
 But simply banning high-risk wildlife markets is not the answer since this may drive trade underground and strengthen the role of organized crime and corruption in markets.